-Please consider other volumes in this series: One for Each Night, A Very Mexican Christmas, A Very Russian Christmas, A Very Italian Christmas, A Very German Christmas, A Very Scandinavian Christmas, and A Very Irish Christmas.
+Please consider other volumes in this series: One for Each Night, A Very Mexican Christmas, A Very Russian Christmas, A Very Italian Christmas, A Very German Christmas, A Very Scandinavian Christmas, A Very Indian Christmas, and A Very Irish Christmas.

 Excerpt from A Very French Christmas

 Of course, it was a bit different when the children were little and ran around the house clapping their hands, but that didn’t last too long.
 They quickly realized that Father Christmas didn’t exist and that this was just an occasion to get or to try to get things they had been wanting for the past several months.
 The ideal moment for being angry or sullen because they didn’t receive exactly what they had “ordered.”
 There’s nothing like the verb “to order” to evoke the year-end holidays for me.